-The current lab test – called the New European Driving Cycle (NEDC) – was designed in the 1980s and today can be considered outdated due to several evolutions in technology and driving conditions.
+The old lab test – called the New European Driving Cycle (NEDC) – was designed in the 1980s and became outdated today due to several evolutions in technology and driving conditions.

-The European Union has therefore prepared a new test, called the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) that will apply from September 2017.
+The European Union has therefore prepared a new test, called the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) that applies from September 2017.

 main differences between the two test procedures:

 |Test cycle||Single test cycle||Dynamic cycle more representative of real driving|

 |Driving phases||2 phases, 66% urban and 34% non-urban driving||4 more dynamic phases, 52% urban and 48% non-urban|

 |Average speed||34 kilometre per hour||46.5 kilometre per hour|

 |Maximum speed||120 kilometre per hour||131 kilometre per hour|

 |Influence of optional equipment||Impact on CO2 and fuel performance not considered under NEDC||Additional features (which can differ per car) are taken into account|